ebadiere/monitor/README.md

 It will call the solidity contracts in the arbitrage project.

 #Possible future enhancements
-As it consumes some UniswapV3 contracts this could he enhances to become a full java UniswapV3 SDK.
+As it consumes some UniswapV3 contracts this could be enhanced to become a full java UniswapV3 SDK.

 #Current WIP
 Building out the price Quote for a given pool.